kate-hall/alexa-icomfort/README.md

 # Alexa Smart Home Skill for Lennox iComfort
-An Alexa Skill for the Amazon Echo, client for the Lennox iComfort services implemented in node.js

 This Skill does not yet properly authenticate!
 I am hardcoding my login information to make this work.
 This Skill is still very much a work-in-progress.

 I only have my own iComfort model to work with and develop against, so other systems may need tweaking (especially those with multiple appliances or zones, since I only have one to control my entire home's temperature).
-Currently, this Smart Home Skill checks to see if you are moving from a higher temperature to a lower one (or vice versa) before deciding an appropriate Cool-To and Heat-To temperatures to set.
+Currently, this Smart Home Skill checks to see if you are moving from a higher temperature to a lower one (or vice versa) before deciding appropriate Cool-To and Heat-To temperatures to set.

 Smart Home Alexa Skills are very limited, temperature-wise, in what you can request.
 Three intents are supported: